MicrosoftDocs/customer-insights/ci-docs/data-unification.md

 1. [Review](review-unification.md) and create the unified profile.

-1. After unifying your accounts, optionally [unify your contacts](data-unification-contacts.md) (preview).
+After unifying accounts, you can optionally [unify contacts (preview)](data-unification-contacts.md) for those accounts and link the unified contacts to the unified accounts.

 ---